Press "Enter" to skip to content

 Political Chit Chat with Gonzalo Duran

 Duran threads the policy with lived experience.
-He recounts his own fight to have GI Bill benefits recognized as income—work that helped spur NYC’s Local Law 119—as proof that focused, issue-driven coalitions can win even in a hardened system.
-Together, host and guest make the case for a broader civic strategy: use independent and minor-party lines to force real issues onto the agenda, then build outward—school boards to statehouse.
+He recounts his own fight to have GI Bill benefits recognized as income, work that helped spur New York City’s Local Law 119, as proof that focused, issue driven coalitions can win even in a hardened system.
+Together, host and guest make the case for a broader civic strategy: use independent and minor party lines to force real issues onto the agenda, then build outward from school boards to the statehouse.

-The conversation doesn’t duck politics.
-Larry Sharpe explains New York’s 6-to-1 matching funds and why, in a state where Republicans haven’t won statewide in decades, an independent, pro-freedom candidacy can unite Democrats, Republicans, and unaffiliated voters who want competence over theater.
+The conversation does not duck politics.
+Larry Sharpe explains New York’s 6 to 1 matching funds and why, in a state where Republicans have not won statewide in decades, an independent, pro freedom candidacy can unite Democrats, Republicans, and unaffiliated voters who want competence over theater.

 Subscribe, share, and stay informed.